pymc-devs/pymc.io/community/how_to_ask_on_discourse.md

 {'p': -1.56, 'y': -inf}
 ```

-Any ideas about what might the causing this?
+Any ideas about what might be causing this?

-PyMC version: 4.0.0\
+PyMC version: 5.27.0\
-Aesara version: 2.3.7\
+PyTensor version: 2.36.0\
-Python version: 3.10.2\
+Python version: 3.12.2\
 Operating system: linux\
 How you installed PyMC: conda